jethornton/flexgui/docs/source/controls.rst

 	Tool Touch Off Value    tool_touchoff_dsb

 .. note:: You don't have to use all the controls, the ones found will be connected to the correct code.
-Some controls might be mandatory.
+Nothing is mandatory to use it's Flexible.